Help and support

 Employee Assistance Programme (EAP)

-You can get confidential support 24 hours a day, 7 days a week through the council’s new Employee Assistance Programme.
-You have access to a team of trained wellbeing and counselling practitioners who offer support to all employees on a wide range of issues, including work, home life, legal issues, caring, debt and health and wellbeing.
+You have access to a team of trained wellbeing and counselling practitioners who offer support to all employees on a wide range of issues, including work, home life, legal issues, caring, debt and health, impacts of racism and wellbeing.
 They offer confidential, independent and unbiased information and guidance by telephone, in writing, online and through face-to-face appointments.
-Contact them on 0800 756 3354 or by visiting the Optimise health website.

 Able Futures